 If that does not resolve the issue or the owner is not approachable, you can file an online complaint.
 The owner will receive notification that a complaint has been filed along with resources on how to control excessive barking.

-If the excessive barking continues, the complainant may document the ongoing issue using the Barking Dog Complaint Form.
-The documentation of where, when and for how long the barking occurs will assist Animal Control Services in escalating enforcement.
+If the excessive barking continues, you may document the ongoing issue using the Barking Dog Complaint Form.
+The documentation should include the date of each barking incident to include the time the barking started and the time the barking stopped.
+This will assist Animal Control Services in escalating enforcement.